Laparoscopic Adjustable Gastric Banding

 You’ll need to have regular blood tests every few months in the year after surgery.
 This is to make sure you don’t have low blood iron (anemia), high blood glucose, or low calcium or vitamin D levels.
 If you have heartburn, you may need to medicine to reduce stomach acid.

 After losing weight, it’s possible to regain some of the weight that you lose.
 To avoid this, make sure to follow a healthy diet and get regular exercise.
-The sleeve may widen (dilate) over time.
+The gastric pouch may widen (dilate) over time.
 This will let you eat more.
 But keep in mind that if you eat all you can, you can regain weight.
 You may want to join a weight-loss surgery support group to help you stick with your new eating habits.

 You’ll need to have life-long medical visits to check for problems with the band, and have band adjustments as needed.